Pirates Utopia, Notorious Islands, Strongholds & Imperial Powers - History

 Sir Henry Morgan (Welsh: Harri Morgan, c.
 1635 – 25 August 1688) was a Welsh privateer, plantation owner, and, later, Lieutenant Governor of Jamaica.
 From his base in Port Royal, Jamaica, he raided settlements and shipping on the Spanish Main, becoming wealthy.
 With the prize money from the raids he purchased three large sugar plantations on the island.

-Privateers or Pirates always had deep-rooted paradoxical ties with political influences, dynasties or imperial powers.
-The colonial rulers understood their precarious presence in the sea.
-They used them to their benefit by enduring some losses but giving them just enough freedom to go about their merry way and pulling the leash when pirates and their clans became overbearing.
-Privateers or Buccaneers often joined forces with the European monarchs, Asian rulers, international traders alike and undertook many projects to impose supremacy on international waters and trade routes.
-In return, they enjoyed their cutthroat ways by killing, plundering, marauding, looting the small boats, merchant ships and manipulating the coastal regions.
-They would sell the loot to the affluent class - in a way part of the gentry who indirectly supported them.
+Privateers and pirates have always had deep-rooted, paradoxical ties with political influences, dynasties, or imperial powers.
+The colonial rulers understood their precarious presence at sea and used them to their advantage, enduring some losses while giving them just enough freedom to go about their business.
+They would then pull the leash when pirates and their clans became overbearing.
+Privateers and buccaneers often joined forces with European monarchs, Asian rulers, and international traders, undertaking various projects to assert supremacy on international waters and trade routes.
+In return, they engaged in their cutthroat ways—killing, plundering, marauding, looting small boats and merchant ships, and manipulating coastal regions.
+They would sell their loot to the affluent class, who, in a way, indirectly supported them.

-Privateers/Pirates were the formidable mercenaries kept on the fringes by any nation involved in spreading domination across the world.
-With some support from the respectable societies and by performing their ruthless skills, the pirates had created small and large armies for themselves with fleets of ships and a great deal of ammunition.
-To operate this kind of army, they, of course, needed a base to strategize, and with that, we come to the topic at hand: the most notorious pirate islands in the world in antiquity.
-The islands were well camouflaged from unsuspecting sailing ships; they were small islands with smaller communities and a safe ground to conduct nefarious activities.
-Some islands were even the Switzerland of the pirates.
+Privateers and pirates were formidable mercenaries kept on the fringes by any nation involved in spreading domination across the world.
+With support from respectable societies and by utilizing their ruthless skills, pirates created both small and large armies, complete with fleets of ships and a great deal of ammunition.
+To operate such an army, they, of course, needed a base of operations.
+This brings us to the topic at hand: the most notorious pirate islands in the world during antiquity.
+These islands were well camouflaged from unsuspecting sailing ships.
+They were small islands with small communities, providing a safe haven to conduct nefarious activities.
+Some islands even served as the 'Switzerland' of pirates.

-Pirates have evoked wild imaginations of many writers, readers and entertainers.
-With popular pirate stories capturing the international markets the otherwise oblivious islands found themselves becoming a point of curiosity for travellers around the world.
+Pirates have sparked the wild imaginations of many writers, readers, and entertainers.
+With popular pirate stories capturing international attention, otherwise obscure islands found themselves becoming points of curiosity for travelers around the world.

 1. Île Sainte-Marie

-Île Sainte-Marie – or St. Mary is an island off the east coast of Madagascar in the Indian ocean.
-It could well have been the utopian pirate republic of Libertalia, a fabled free colony started by the pirate Captain James Misson for pirate’s community and slaves set free from captured ships.
-The island indeed is a veritable paradise with dense vegetation, tall coconut palms trees creating a restful shade on the beautiful long stretches of sandy beaches, pretty coves, bays and caves surrounded with coral reefs.
-A tropical climate; suitable for spending your days in peace and nights in leisure as the Malagasy music plays in the background.
+Île Sainte-Marie – or St. Mary, is an island off the east coast of Madagascar in the Indian Ocean.
+It could well have been the utopian pirate republic of Libertalia, a fabled free colony founded by the pirate Captain James Misson for a community of pirates and slaves freed from captured ships.
+The island is a veritable paradise, with dense vegetation and tall coconut palm trees providing restful shade along beautiful stretches of sandy beaches, pretty coves, bays, and caves surrounded by coral reefs.
+Its tropical climate makes it ideal for spending days in peace and nights in leisure, with Malagasy music playing in the background.

-The idyllic place lulls you into slumber, but in the 17th and 18th century, this was a pirate base harbouring the likes of Adam Baldridge, John Pro, William Kidd, Robert Culliford, Thomas Tew, Olivier Levasseur, Abraham Samuel and Henry Every.
-Founded because of the proximity to maritime routes for ships coming from West Indies, St. Mary’s pirates led many bloody attacks and plundered Indian ships for their riches and treasures.
-The ship’s looted cargo had ready buyers ranging from competing merchants, local traders and aristocrats.
-Many original pirate vessels can be found close to Baie des Forbans along with the pirates’ cemetery close by.
-Descendants from some of those pirates may still be living there in oblivion today.
+The idyllic setting lulls you into slumber, but in the 17th and 18th centuries, this was a pirate base that harbored the likes of Adam Baldridge, John Pro, William Kidd, Robert Culliford, Thomas Tew, Olivier Levasseur, Abraham Samuel, and Henry Every.
+Founded due to its proximity to maritime routes used by ships coming from the West Indies, St. Mary’s pirates led many bloody attacks and plundered Indian ships for their riches and treasures.
+The looted cargo had ready buyers, including competing merchants, local traders, and aristocrats.
+Many original pirate vessels can be found near Baie des Forbans and the pirates’ cemetery nearby.
+Descendants of some of those pirates may still be living there in obscurity today.

-Tourism – it is an excellent spot for diving & snorkelling and preferred by the whales for birthing and weaning their young ones.
+Tourism – It is an excellent spot for diving and snorkeling; whales also prefer it for birthing and weaning their young.
 The channel between St. Mary and Madagascar sees many humpback whales.
-Adventure sports supported by good infrastructure and very good hotels make this island one of the worthy travel destinations.
+With its strong infrastructure and excellent hotels, the island has become one of the top travel destinations for adventure sports enthusiasts.

 2. Tortuga Island

-Tortuga Island is a Caribbean island and was one of the most infamous havens for pirates and privateers.
-The first European to arrive here was Christopher Columbus and his exterminating party in 1492.
-Till 1625 Tortula was a Spanish colony, and in 1625 the French and English came to settle here after being driven out from Hispaniola by Spaniards.
-In 1930, the French came back after a failed attempt to remove them in 1629.
+Tortuga Island is a Caribbean island that became one of the most infamous havens for pirates and privateers.
+The first Europeans to arrive here were Christopher Columbus and his expedition in 1492.
+Until 1625, Tortuga was a Spanish colony, after which the French and English settled there following their expulsion from Hispaniola by the Spaniards.
+The French returned in 1630 after a failed attempt to remove them in 1629.

-The Spaniards were to drive out the French and English colonists three more times in ten years, but their interim rule did not do much to stop the privateers who operated heavily out of Tortuga throughout the decade.
-By 1640, the French and English buccaneers along with some Dutchmen formed a coalition called the Brethren of the Coast and even devised a code of conduct for the community.
-Together they performed massive raids on Spanish galleons in Windward Passage.
+Over the next decade, the Spaniards attempted to drive out the French and English colonists three more times.
+Still, their interim rule did little to stop the pirates, who continued to operate heavily out of Tortuga.
+By 1640, French and English buccaneers and some Dutchmen formed a coalition known as the Brethren of the Coast and even devised a code of conduct for their community.
+Together, they carried out massive raids on Spanish galleons in the Windward Passage.

-Considered great buccaneers, Sir Henry Morgan and Francois L'Ollonais often launched attacks on ships from Tortuga.
-By 1667, Sir Henry Morgan was given the ‘letter of marque’ by Sir Thomas Modyford, the Governor of Jamaica, that licenced him for rampant attack and siege of Spanish vessels.
-Tortuga was fortified to became a stronghold for all Caribbean pirates and served as neutral ground.
-The pirates going on raids always had Tortuga to come back to, to get drunk, to get bawdy and to store their loot.
+Considered great buccaneers, Sir Henry Morgan and François L'Ollonais often launched attacks on ships from Tortuga.
+By 1667, Sir Henry Morgan had been granted a 'letter of marque' by Sir Thomas Modyford, the Governor of Jamaica, which licensed him to attack and seize Spanish vessels.
+Tortuga was fortified to become a stronghold for Caribbean pirates and served as neutral ground.
+Pirates going on raids always had Tortuga to return to—where they could get drunk, get bawdy, and store their loot.

-The brainchild behind raids were essentially the colonial powers of France, later joined by England and Dutch, fighting against Spain and Portugal for dominance in the Atlantic and Indian Oceans.
-The privateers were, after all, the puppets of the colonial powers and profiting from the wars waged amongst these powers for monopoly.
-Ironically, this temporary opportunistic patronage of privateers came back to bite the hand as many buccaneers turned on them post the peace treaty between nations.
-Every ship, port or plantation thereafter was a fair game.
+The brainchild behind these raids was essentially the colonial powers of France, later joined by England and the Netherlands, fighting against Spain and Portugal for dominance in the Atlantic and Indian Oceans.
+The privateers were, after all, puppets of the colonial powers, profiting from the wars waged among these nations for monopoly.
+Ironically, this opportunistic patronage of privateers came back to bite the hand that fed them, as many buccaneers turned on their benefactors after the peace treaties were signed.
+From then on, every ship, port, or plantation was fair game.

-Tourism – Tortuga, now is a part of Haiti, peaceful and beautiful for great one-day trips.
-Boat rides, snorkelling and, of course, searching for the hidden treasures in the caves are popular things to do.
-The island is well preserved as there are no hotels or other infrastructure allowing travellers to stay more than a day.
+Tourism – Tortuga is now part of Haiti, a peaceful and beautiful destination for great one-day trips.
+Boat rides, snorkeling, and, of course, searching for hidden treasures in the caves are popular activities.
+The island is well-preserved, as there are no hotels or other infrastructure that allow travelers to stay longer than a day.

 3. Port Royal

-Pirates' arrival and unaccounted wealth brought about debauchery, prostitution, degeneration, diseases and all excesses.
-Port Royal’s infamy catapulted around the world and quickly caught the fortune hunters' attention for the wealth it was generating.
-Brothels, taverns dominated the port for women and wine.
-English, French gentry were thriving upon sugar plantations by exploiting slaves.
-And slaves were being brought in by hundreds of pirates as they saw it as a lucrative business.
-The ruinous ways were growing by leaps and bounds, accumulating cursed wealth and loose morals that it can be said the town did not see the comeuppance coming when nature took over and drowned the town with a massive earthquake followed by a tsunami in 1692, taking down the buildings and people of the port.
+The arrival of pirates and their unaccounted wealth brought about debauchery, prostitution, degeneration, disease, and all manner of excess.
+Port Royal’s infamy spread across the world, quickly attracting fortune hunters eager to partake in the wealth it was generating.
+Brothels and taverns dominated the port, catering to women and wine.
+The English and French gentry thrived on sugar plantations by exploiting slaves, who were brought in by hundreds of pirates as they saw it as a lucrative business.
+The town's ruinous ways grew rapidly, accumulating cursed wealth and loose morals, to the point that it can be said Port Royal did not see its comeuppance coming.
+In 1692, nature took over, and the town was drowned by a massive earthquake followed by a tsunami, destroying both the buildings and the people of the port.

-Although pirates still stopped by after the devastation for few more decades.
-Blackbeard (Edward Thatch), Charles Vane, Calico Jack, Mary Read and Anne Bonny were some of the notorious pirates calling on the Port Royal.
-Charles Vane and Calico Jack, and many more were eventually hanged to death in Gallows Point as an aftermath of anti-piracy laws due to the intolerance of pirates and their ways by the upright townsmen.
-The accosted pirates from Port Royal were simultaneously developing a stronghold for themselves in New Providence, Nassau.
+Although pirates continued to stop by for a few more decades after the devastation, some of the most notorious pirates, including Blackbeard (Edward Thatch), Charles Vane, Calico Jack, Mary Read, and Anne Bonny, made Port Royal their base.
+Charles Vane, Calico Jack, and many others were eventually hanged at Gallows Point as a result of anti-piracy laws, brought about by the townspeople's growing intolerance toward pirates and their ways.
+The pirates who had been accosted in Port Royal simultaneously began developing a stronghold for themselves in New Providence, Nassau.

-Today the 17th-century infamous town lies underwater, and the remaining is in a state of disrepair with not much importance economically or politically.
+Today, the infamous 17th-century town lies underwater, and what remains is in a state of disrepair, with little economic or political significance.

-Pirates of the Caribbean is loosely based on Port Royal’s history, although far removed from reality.
+Pirates of the Caribbean is loosely based on Port Royal’s history, though it is far removed from reality.

 4. Pirate Coast (Ras Al Khaimah)

-Pirate Coast – was an area between modern-day Qatar to Oman in the Gulf of Persia, dominated by the Al Qasimi tribe who rule the emirates of Sharjah and Ras Al Khaimah today.
-Privateers, pirates, smugglers have for centuries raided the Arab, Persian, Portuguese and British merchant ships carrying precious Indian and Asian Cargo.
+Pirate Coast – was an area stretching from modern-day Qatar to Oman in the Gulf of Persia, dominated by the Al Qasimi tribe, which rules the emirates of Sharjah and Ras Al Khaimah today.
+For centuries, privateers, pirates, and smugglers raided Arab, Persian, Portuguese, and British merchant ships carrying precious Indian and Asian cargo.

-European piracy was prevalent in 16th and 17th century, raiding the Indian vessels crossing the gulf of Persia.
-However, 18th century onwards, there was a turn of events when the inhabitants of the Gulf of Persia started heavy cutthroat raiding a large number of ships from their base at Ras al Khaimah.
-Some of the attacked ships were from the East India Company, some were merchant ships of other flags, some were local Arab boats, and many came from Surat in India.
-The Qawasim thought of these raids as the kind of traditional raiding that was normally practised in the region and expected as a social and political norm.
-Many engaged in piracy, possibly for living a better life other than fishing, herding, and barely managing to survive in the harsh land because back then, the discovery of oil was not yet made.
-The stronghold of the tribe chiefs was Ras Al Khaimah; the Arab raiders or “Jawasmi” were considered fanatics taking delight in murders.
+European piracy was prevalent in the 16th and 17th centuries, with pirates raiding Indian vessels crossing the Gulf of Persia.
+However, in the 18th century, there was a shift in events when the inhabitants of the Gulf of Persia began conducting heavy, cutthroat raids on a large number of ships from their base at Ras al Khaimah.
+Some of the attacked ships were from the East India Company, others were merchant vessels of different flags, some were local Arab boats, and many came from Surat in India.
+The Qawasim viewed these raids as part of the traditional raiding practices that had long been a social and political norm in the region.
+Many engaged in piracy, likely in search of a better life than fishing, herding, or struggling to survive in the harsh landscape, especially since the discovery of oil had not yet been made.
+The stronghold of the tribal chiefs was Ras al Khaimah, and the Arab raiders, or “Jawasmi,” were often seen as fanatics who took pleasure in murder.

-The British undertook a massive expedition to irradiate the piracy from Pirate Coast because their ships' constant plundering disrupted the British trade, which they carried out by invading and colonizing India and other Asian countries.
-The British thought to intervene in stabilizing the tribes from the gulf as there was no uniform and effective political leadership.
-Of course, the noble act was to further their imperial influence.
-A peace treaty was signed between the Al Qasimi tribe chiefs and the British, but the latter was on shaky grounds as far as their ambition to control the Gulf was concerned.
+The British launched a massive expedition to eradicate piracy from the Pirate Coast, as their ships were constantly plundered, disrupting British trade, which was vital for their empire’s expansion into India and other Asian countries.
+The British sought to stabilize the tribes in the Gulf, as there was no unified political leadership.
+However, their noble-sounding intervention was, in reality, an effort to further their imperial ambitions.
+A peace treaty was signed between the Al Qasimi tribe chiefs and the British, but the treaty's stability was questionable, as the British remained determined to assert control over the Gulf.

-During the 18th century, the most notorious pirate known to be ruthless in the Persian Gulf was Rahmah ibn Jabir al-Jalahimah.
-An English author deemed him to be tolerant probably because the pirate assisted the British to wage war against Al-Qasimi of Ras Al Khaimah.
-Rahmah ibn Jabir al-Jalahimah went on to rule Qatar for a short while because of his strategic alliances, first with Saudis and then leaving them and joining Muscat rulers.
+During the 18th century, the most notorious pirate in the Persian Gulf, known for his ruthlessness, was Rahmah ibn Jabir al-Jalahimah.
+An English author once deemed him to be tolerant, likely because the pirate assisted the British in waging war against the Al-Qasimi of Ras al Khaimah.
+Rahmah ibn Jabir al-Jalahimah went on to rule Qatar for a brief period, thanks to his strategic alliances—first with the Saudis, and later, after abandoning them, with the rulers of Muscat.

 5. Barataria Bay & Galveston Island

-Both islands have one person in common - the Haitian-born pirate, privateer, slaver, and smuggler, Jean Lafitte (c.1780–c.
+Both islands share one common figure—the Haitian-born pirate, privateer, slaver, and smuggler Jean Lafitte (c.
+1780–c.
 1826).
-Barataria Bay, in the early 19th century, was the base of pirates, privateers, and smugglers led by Jean Lafitte and his brother Pierre.
+In the early 19th century, Barataria Bay served as the base for pirates, privateers, and smugglers led by Jean Lafitte and his brother Pierre.
 They ran an underworld gang that provided about one-tenth of the employment in New Orleans around 1807.
-The Lafittes’ pirate attacks were mainly on Spanish vessels in the Gulf of Mexico.
-Lafitte earned a pardon by the government for defending the city against the British attack in the War of 1812.
+The Lafittes’ pirate attacks primarily targeted Spanish vessels in the Gulf of Mexico.
+Lafitte later earned a pardon from the government for his role in defending the city against the British during the War of 1812.

-Once again, an outlaw, Lafitte, developed Galveston Island, Texas, as another smuggling base.
-Lafittes’ claimed that these raids were legitimate privateering and held letters of marque to prove it but a few years later acknowledged that he did not have a valid commission.
-Despite a law prohibiting the import of slaves into any port in the United States, they secretly operated trading of slaves through their stronghold.
-In 1821, the authorities determined to shut down the highly profitable operations on Galveston Island.
+Once again, the outlaw Lafitte developed Galveston Island, Texas, as another smuggling base.
+Lafitte claimed that these raids were legitimate privateering and that he held letters of marque to prove it, but a few years later, he admitted that he did not have a valid commission.
+Despite a law prohibiting the importation of slaves into any port in the United States, Lafitte secretly continued the slave trade through his stronghold.
+In 1821, authorities decided to shut down the highly profitable operations on Galveston Island.
 Lafitte knew the game was up and agreed to dismantle his organization.
 Naval officers watched as Lafitte set fire to his headquarters, and the next day, his ship was gone.
-But he then started operated out of Cuba until Cuba banned all forms of sea raiding in 1822.
+He then began operating out of Cuba until Cuba banned all forms of sea raiding in 1822.

 6. Leizhou Peninsula in Guangdong

-Ladrones Islands - meaning thieves in Spanish and present-day Wanshan Archipelago, which includes Hong Kong and the Leizhou Peninsula, became pirate hotbeds in the South China Sea.
+Ladrones Islands—meaning 'thieves' in Spanish—and the present-day Wanshan Archipelago, which includes Hong Kong and the Leizhou Peninsula, became pirate hotbeds in the South China Sea.

-During the period of the imperial Chinese Ming dynasty (1368–1644), foreign trade was prohibited, which led to smuggling and only encouraged piracy.
-Nations such as China, Japan, Vietnam resorted to a black market, and, as each side attempted to suppress its own smugglers, each side overlooked, and even encouraged, smuggling from the other side.
+During the period of the imperial Chinese Ming dynasty (1368–1644), foreign trade was prohibited, which led to widespread smuggling and encouraged piracy.
+Nations such as China, Japan, and Vietnam resorted to black markets, and as each side attempted to suppress its own smugglers, they often overlooked, or even tacitly encouraged, smuggling from the other side.

-Chinese imperial dynasty of the Manchus was successful in suppressing the pirates brief before piracy re-emerged in the 1760s, largely in the islands around the mouth of the Canton River, including future Hong Kong.
-These islands were called the Ladrones, meaning robbers or highwaymen, accurately so named by the Portuguese.
+The Chinese imperial dynasty of the Manchus was initially successful in suppressing piracy, but it resurfaced in the 1760s, particularly around the islands at the mouth of the Canton River, including what would later become Hong Kong.
+These islands were known as the Ladrones, meaning 'robbers' or 'highwaymen,' a name accurately given by the Portuguese.

 File:Piracy of the South China Sea.JPG - Wikimedia Commons

-There was also a strong measure of cruelty among Chinese pirates and a penchant for beheading.
-Western captive, John Turner, captured and held by Ching Yih, reported inhuman crimes and tortures for the captured.
-After a defeat in Vietnam, Chinese pirates escaped back to China.
-Rather than competing with each other, seven pirate chiefs in July 1805 formed a confederation by signing an agreement to co-operate.
-Chinese pirates were divided into six fleets, and each fleet had its own coloured flags – Red, Black, White, Green, Blue and Yellow.
+There was also a strong measure of cruelty among Chinese pirates, along with a penchant for beheading.
+A Western captive, John Turner, who was captured and held by Ching Yih, reported inhumane crimes and tortures inflicted on prisoners.
+After a defeat in Vietnam, Chinese pirates retreated back to China.
+Rather than competing with each other, seven pirate chiefs formed a confederation in July 1805 by signing an agreement to cooperate.
+The pirates were divided into six fleets, each with its own colored flag—Red, Black, White, Green, Blue, and Yellow.

-A succession of capable pirate leaders commanded the pirates of the south China coast, the first being the leader of the confederation, Cheng I, operated from the Leizhou Peninsula in Guangdong and throughout the South China Sea in the late 1700s.
+A succession of capable pirate leaders commanded the pirates along the southern China coast, the first being Cheng I, the leader of the confederation, who operated from the Leizhou Peninsula in Guangdong and throughout the South China Sea in the late 1700s.

-Cheng I led the Red flag fleet of 200 junks and 20,000 to 40,000 men, which swelled to 600 junks by 1807.
-His wife, Ching Shi – inherited the fleet after his death and ultimately doubled the fleet and the pirate staff.
+Cheng I commanded the Red Flag fleet, which consisted of 200 junks and 20,000 to 40,000 men, growing to 600 junks by 1807.
+After his death, his wife, Ching Shi, inherited the fleet and ultimately doubled its size, along with the number of pirates in her command.

-When Europeans set up empires in the 16th and 17th centuries, the situation worsened.
-The seas and channels of china and Southeast Asia were well established.
-The Europeans acted against these powerful pirates and by the 1860s in coalition with Chinese navy had stamped them out.
+When Europeans established empires in the 16th and 17th centuries, the situation worsened.
+The seas and waterways of China and Southeast Asia were well-established by the local powers.
+The Europeans, seeking to counter these powerful pirates, eventually formed a coalition with the Chinese navy and succeeded in stamping them out by the 1860s.

 7. Anjediva Island

-Anjediva (modern Anjadip) Islandis an Indian island in the Arabian Sea that served as a base for Timoji, a pirate and a privateer of the Vijayanagara Empire and later an aide to the Portuguese Empire in their conquest of Goa.
-He benefited from the warring kingdoms of the Vijayanagara Empire and the Muslim Bahmani Sultanate as continuous supplies were needed.
-Raided Persian horse shipments for the king of Honavar and attacked Kerala merchant fleets for pepper cargo.
-He had amassed over two thousand mercenaries and a fleet of fourteen ships under his command.
+Anjediva (modern Anjadip) Island is an Indian island in the Arabian Sea that served as a base for Timoji, a pirate and privateer of the Vijayanagara Empire, who later became an aide to the Portuguese Empire in their conquest of Goa.
+He capitalized on the ongoing conflict between the warring kingdoms of the Vijayanagara Empire and the Muslim Bahmani Sultanate, which created a constant demand for supplies.
+Timoji raided Persian horse shipments for the King of Honavar and attacked Kerala merchant fleets for their pepper cargo.
+By the height of his power, he had amassed over two thousand mercenaries and commanded a fleet of fourteen ships.

-In 1505, He gained Viceroy Dom Francisco de Almeida's trust by providing key intelligence on the next siege by Calicut forces.
-In 1510, Timoji persuading the new governor Afonso de Albuquerque to stall his sail for the next conquests in the Red Sea instead encouraged him to capture Goa instead and expected the region would be handed over to him after the conquest.
-The idea to invade Goa was to gain support from Hindu chiefs who implored Timoji to remove the Muslim rule of Adil Shah as Hindus were exploited by his subjects.
-Albuquerque appointed Timoji the Aguazil for Goa but dissatisfied by his lack of compliance; he was then stripped of his power.
-Timoji resorted to his previous pirate activities and was eventually captured after one of his raids; he later died of opium poisoning.
+In 1505, Timoji gained the trust of Viceroy Dom Francisco de Almeida by providing key intelligence on the upcoming siege by Calicut forces.
+In 1510, Timoji persuaded the new governor, Afonso de Albuquerque, to delay his planned conquest of the Red Sea and instead encourage an attack on Goa, expecting the region would be handed over to him after the conquest.
+The plan to invade Goa was partly driven by Timoji's desire to gain support from Hindu chiefs, who urged him to overthrow the Muslim rule of Adil Shah, as Hindus were being exploited by his subjects.
+Albuquerque appointed Timoji as Aguazil of Goa, but due to Timoji's lack of compliance, he was stripped of his power.
+Timoji returned to his pirate activities and was eventually captured after one of his raids.
+He later died from opium poisoning.

 Places to visit